jhwaffles/jhwaffles.github.io/_posts/2023-02-09-First-post.md

 ### Week 3

-Things actually got tougher in the 3rd week.
-I noticed enthusiasm was slowing down due to salads consisting a lot of meals.
-I also noticed I was getting cranky without sugar/foods I craved.
+Things got tougher in the 3rd week.
+I noticed my enthusiasm was slowing down due to eating a lot of salads for meals.
+I also noticed I was getting cranky - I wonder if lacking sugar/other nutrients contributed to this.

 ![Almond Chicken](/docs/assets/almond_chicken.png)
 ![Roast Mushrooms](/docs/assets/roast_mushrooms.png)